cboddy/i3-workspace-names-daemon/README.md

 The maximum length of the displayed window title can be set with the command line argument `--max_title_length` or `-l`.

-To instead show a specific icon in place of unrecognised windows, specify an icon for window `_no_match` in the icon config.
+To show a specific icon in place of unrecognised windows, specify an icon for window `_no_match` in the icon config.
+If you want to show only that icon (hiding the name) then use the `--no-match-not-show-name` or `-n` option.

 ### picking icons